Leah1977/LSH_Electricians_MS1/README.md

 3. Are they reliable?
 4. Do they get good reviews?

+### As a Regular User:

+As a business owner, I want to be able to contact an electrician as needed.
+I want to know that I can leave my details and that the company will be in touch to sort out the problem.

+As a business owner, I want to be able to purchase items through the website.

 With these user stories in mind, I put together some wireframes.
 I included all the main requirements and issues that were raised from my user story research.